mattseabrook/t7gtools/README.md

 # Proprietary file formats (*.GRV, *.RL, *.GJD, *.VDX)

-At a high level, a GJD file is a raw binary that contains a bunch of VDX (and other media) files separated by a 1-byte buffer (FF).
+At a high level, a GJD file is a raw binary that contains a bunch of VDX (and other media) files separated by a 1-byte buffer `0xFF`.

 ```*.RL``` files are "name mapped" to ```*.GJD``` files, and are an index/directory that, for example contain a number of ```*.VDX``` files, their respective size in bytes, and the starting position of each one in the *.GJD file (offset).